Gurrasso/odin-json-parser/README.md

 data, _ := json.parse_file("path_to_our_file.json")

 // To get bar we can do look through the union
-// So we can use unions type assertions to look into the Value and get our data bar := data.(json.Object)["foo"].(Object)["bar"]
+// We can use unions type assertions to look into the Value and get our data bar := data.(json.Object)["foo"].(Object)["bar"]
 ```